In Depth Baby Product Reviews Led by a Pediatrician

 All parents should seriously consider sound activation functionality.
 This feature helps keep the monitor silent unless a baby is actively making noise.

-This feature potentially results in more sleep as you aren't exposed to unwanted, annoying background noise.
+This feature can potentially result in more sleep as you aren't exposed to unwanted, annoying background noise.
 Sound activation translates to hearing only what you need to hear, a fussy or crying baby.
 This feature isn't available on all monitors.

 Notifications and Alerts